How I Came to Believe in the Bible

 Around that time I discovered the red-light district of Ngara, I happened to hear my room-mate Derrick lament his bad moods one night.
 He looked visibly disturbed and downcast.
 And I remember him saying he felt like going to the red-light district to have an affair with a prostitute.
 That tells how bad a company I was getting into.

 Fortunately, I decided to go back home in Kiserian after staying in the hostel for two or three months.
-It was fortunate of me to go back home because I wonder what would have become of me if I continued keeping bad company of Derrick and Charles as well as the prostitutes I had come to enjoy seeing.
+It was fortunate of me to go back home because I wonder what would have become of me if I had continued keeping bad company of Derrick and Charles as well as the prostitutes I had come to enjoy seeing.
 I am sure they would have ruined my character because as St. Paul says in 1st Corinthians 15:33, "Do not be misled: 'Bad company corrupts good character.'"

 I urge you, my dear reader, to also strive to keep good company.
 If you live with people who lack ambition, who are slovenly, slipshod or with people of low flying ideals, you will also tend to reflect their qualities.
 If you read inferior books, or associate with perpetual failures, with people who botch their work, your own standards will suffer from that contagion.
 That's all I am saying.